National Parks

 See summertime wildflowers in Olympic National Park.
 Photo Credit: Jonah Ford

-The Junior Ranger Program offers families a way to discover a national park site together in about 2 hours.
+The Junior Ranger Program allows families to discover a national park site together in about two hours.
 Olympic National Park offers kids a couple of Junior Ranger patches and badges to earn.

-Find Olympic National Park Junior Ranger booklets at visitor centers and ranger stations.
-At the visitor center, kids can check out a Discovery Packet, a backpack filled with field guides, binoculars and magnifying lens to explore Olympic National Park more thoroughly.
+Olympic National Park Junior Ranger booklets are available at visitor centers and ranger stations.
+At the visitor center, kids can check out a Discovery Packet, a backpack filled with field guides, binoculars and a magnifying lens to explore Olympic National Park more thoroughly.

 The Ocean Stewards Patch guides kids 4 and up through the diverse marine life in the park.
 And kids get a souvenir patch.